northeast-kansas-library-system/next.training/source/procedures/covid19.rst

 Process for NEKLS staff
 ^^^^^^^^^^^^^^^^^^^^^^^

-1. The KLE coordinator will contact Henry Industries to stop courier service for the duration of the closure
+1. The KLE coordinator will contact Henry Industries to stop courier service per arrangements with your library
 #.
 The KLE coordinator will contact other courier libraries to inform them of the disruption in service
 #.
 The Next Search Catalog Coordinator will contact other Next members about the closure
 #.
 Next staff will mark the closure dates in the calendar for the closed library in Koha *and* in ShareIt